 - Light requirements: full sun, part sun/part shade

-- Moisture requirements: moist to wet soil, tolerates seasonal flooding
+- Moisture requirements: moist to wet soil, tolerates seasonal flooding and summer drought

-- Bloom time: Florets and fruit apparent between June and August.
+- Bloom time: florets and fruit apparent between June and August.

 - Growth rate/ease: fast growing, easy to grow